A must-see for beginners

 Yes, always be skeptical!
 Include any knowledge points mentioned in this manual :)

 BlockchainIt is a great invention that has brought about changes in certain production relations and partially solved the precious thing of "trust".
 This is already rare.
 It does not require centralization or a third-party role.
-Some "trust" is based onBlockchainIt can be well solved, cannot be tampered with, executed according to the agreement, and prevent denial.
-However, the reality is cruel, and people have many misunderstandings about blockchain.
-These misunderstandings have led to bad guys easily taking advantage of loopholes and frequently reaching their black hands into people'swallet, resulting in a large amount of financial losses.
+Some "trust" is based onBlockchainIt can be solved well, cannot be tampered with, executed as agreed, and prevented from being repudiated.
+However, the reality is cruel, people areBlockchainThere will be many misunderstandings.
+These misunderstandings have led to bad guys easily taking advantage of the loopholes and frequently inserting their black hands into people's lives.wallet, resulting in a large amount of financial losses.
 This is already a dark forest.

 In the blockchain dark forest world, first keep in mind the following two majorSafetylaw: